polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/cryptography.md

 ### Example of Creating a Digital Signature

+The process of creating and verifying a digital signature involves several steps:

 1. The sender creates a hash of the message
 2. The hash is encrypted using the sender's private key, creating the signature
 3. The message and signature are sent to the recipient
 4. The recipient decrypts the signature using the sender's public key
 5. The recipient hashes the received message and compares it to the decrypted hash

-If the hashes match, the signature is valid, confirming the message's integrity and the sender's identity
+If the hashes match, the signature is valid, confirming the message's integrity and the sender's identity.

 ## Elliptic Curve